Status under the EU Sustainable Finance Disclosure Regulation (SFDR)

 The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by this financial product are:

-• ESG Exclusionary screens - see Methodologies for environmental or social characteristics?” below for details on the exclusions.
+- ESG Exclusionary screens – see Section G below for details on the exclusions.

-The Front Office Controls & Governance team provide ongoing assurance that investment products are managed in line with documented sustainability commitments.
+The Front Office Controls & Governance team provide ongoing assurance where required, that we can evidence investment products being managed in line with documented sustainability commitments where automated controls and/or 3rd party data are not available.
 Financial Risk review and challenge investment management in light of ESG-related risks, alongside traditional market risk metrics, and embed sustainability risk into the risk profiles.
-Investment Compliance ensure that ESG-related activities are managed in line with regulatory requirements and expectations, and considered within our compliance framework.
+Investment Compliance implement exclusionary screening and monitor this on an ongoing basis in addition to elements of manual oversight where relevant.

 G. Methodologies for environmental or social characteristics